Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

-where $c_s$ is a rotation covariant centre function, $\kappa$ is a probability kernel such that $\kappa(x,\cdot)$, for $x\in\BS^d$, is a probability measure on $SO_{d+1}$ concentrated on the set $\{\varphi\in SO_{d+1}: \varphi\oo=x\}$.
-(In a systematic context, we will obtain $\BP(Z\in\cdot)$ as the (normalized) mark distribution of a certain marked random measure $\zeta'$ associated with $X'$, which is also equal to the (normalized) marginal measure of the Palm measure of $\zeta'$).
-Although $Z$ is not isotropic, its distribution $\BP_Z$ is invariant under rotations fixing $\oo$ and satisfies a disintegration result for isotropic particle processes on $\BS^d$ (a Euclidean analogue can be found in \cite[Theorem 4.1.1]{SW2008}).
-The disintegration result and the partial invariance together are characteristic for the distribution $\BP_Z$, as stated in Theorem \ref{partdesi}.
+where $c_s$ is a rotation covariant centre function, $\kappa$ is a probability kernel such that $\kappa(x,\cdot)$, for $x\in\BS^d$, is a probability measure on $\SO(d+1)$, concentrated on the set $\{\varphi\in \SO(d+1): \varphi\sfp=x\}$.
+In addition, we set $c_s(\BS^d)=o$ (the zero vector of $\R^{d+1}$) and choose $\kappa(o,\cdot)$ as the invariant probability measure on $\SO(d+1)$.
+Although $Z$ is not isotropic, its distribution $\BP_Z$ is invariant under rotations fixing $\sfp$ and satisfies a disintegration result for isotropic particle processes on $\BS^d$ (a Euclidean analogue can be found in \cite[Theorem 4.1.1]{SW2008}).
+The disintegration result and the partial invariance together are characteristic for the distribution $\BP_Z$, as stated in Theorem \ref{thmdisintegration}.

-In Section \ref{sec:typcellPois}, we interpret an isotropic tessellation $X'$ of $\BS^d$ as an isotropic particle process and use the aforementioned disintegration result to obtain that $\BE\left[f(Z_0)\right]=\gamma_{X'}\BE\left[f(Z)\,\sigma_d(Z)\right]$, for any measurable and rotation invariant function $f$ of the particles.
-Thus, we relate the distributions of the Crofton cell $Z_0$ and of the typical cell $Z$ of $X'$.
-Using this relation, we transfer Theorem B and Theorem C to the typical cell of a spherical Poisson hyperplane tessellation and the same can be done for the typical cell of the tessellation induced by a binomial hyperplane process of size $N\geq d+1$.
+In Section \ref{sec:typcellPois}, we interpret an isotropic tessellation $X'$ of $\BS^d$ as an isotropic particle process and use the aforementioned disintegration result to obtain that $\BE\left[f(Z_0)\right]=\gamma_{X'}\BE\left[f(Z)\,\sdn(Z)\right]$, for any measurable and rotation invariant function $f$ of the particles.
+Thus we relate the distributions of the Crofton cell $Z_0$ and of the {\em typical cell} $Z$ of $X'$.
+Using this relation, we transfer Theorem B and Theorem C to the typical cell of a Poisson hypersphere tessellation (the same can be done for the typical cell of the tessellation induced by a binomial hypersphere process of size $N\geq d+1$).